MichaelpHann/MS3-Project/README.md

 - Sign Out

 ###### Homepage
 The landing page presents a simple narrative introduction/background to the application.
-Additionally, a user who is not logged in will be presented with **Sign In** and **Sign Up** buttons that the user can select depending on whether they are a new or existing user.
+Additionally, a user who is not logged in will be presented with **Sign In** and **Sign Up** buttons that they can select depending on whether they are a new or existing user.
 A user who is already logged in will be presented with an **Explore** button that will direct them to the **Explore** page when pressed.

 ###### Create account
 A new user can create their own profile by selecting the **Sign Up** button on the Navbar.
 The user must enter their first name, last name, a username and password to create an account.
 There is a check in place to ensure the proposed username does not already exist on the database.
 There are also checks in place to ensure the username and passwords are of appropriate min and max lengths, and only contain acceptable characters.
 The Werkzeug package takes the input from the password form and generates a hashed password.
 This provides far greater security than storing passwords in plain text.
 The users new profile will be added to the **Users Collection** on MongoDB.
 A flash message will welcome the user.